patrick-verbs/template/README.md

   |
   ├── package.json  ᐸ─── holds a list of all our project's *dependencies* (i.e., packages we need) so we can easily auto-install them
   ├── package.lock.json  ᐸ─── auto-generated when we install our dependencies (see above) -- think of the "lock" as meaning "don't edit this!"
-  |                             "package.lock.json" file is basically just a *much* longer version of "package.json" (".lock" lists all the dependencies of our dependencies, and so on...)
+  |                             "package.lock.json" is basically just a *much* longer version of "package.json" (".lock" lists all the dependencies of our dependencies, and so on...)
   |
   |
   ├── webpack.config.js  ᐸ─── this is where we tell webpack how to process & bundle our source code.